cmb69/calendar_xh/README.md

 To import existing `.ics` files (iCalendar format), you have to put them in the `content/` folder (right besides the `calendar.csv` file).
 Then navigate to *Plugins* → *Calendar* → *Import* where you can actually import the desired file(s).
-Note that the imported events are treated as new events; importing the same `.ics` file multiple times will add all events multiple times.

-## Limitations

-Calendar\_XH is unsuitable for lots of events.
-Depending on the server, roughly 100 events should be fine, but more events may cause issues.
+Note that only a very minimalistic import is implemented so far.
+Also note that no synchronization is being done on import.

 ## Troubleshooting
 Report bugs and ask for support either on [Github](https://github.com/cmb69/calendar_xh/issues)